gamal-zayed/mission-reason/README.md

 MissionReason aims to become an open benchmark for studying mission-level reasoning in future autonomous spacecraft.
 The long-term objective is to investigate how lightweight artificial intelligence systems can learn expert operational policies while respecting the computational and communication constraints of onboard spacecraft systems.

+## Limitations and Future Work

+MissionReason right now is single-satellite, single-snapshot -->

 ## Research Foundations